ShardianLabs/EphemeralNet/docs/deployment-guide.md

 - Run the daemon under a dedicated user account with restricted filesystem permissions.
 - Place the control socket on `127.0.0.1` or a private interface; never expose it unprotected.
 - Enable secure wiping (`--wipe-passes`) when storing sensitive material on persistent volumes.
+- Keep the key rotation interval short for volatile clusters.
+Use `--key-rotation 300` (5 minutes) together with tight TTL bounds (e.g., `--min-ttl 30`, `--max-ttl 900`) when handling highly sensitive data.
+- Limit announce pressure against the DHT by tuning rate limits: `--announce-interval 30 --announce-burst 3 --announce-window 120 --announce-pow 8` is a hardened baseline for untrusted peers.
 - Monitor the storage directory disk usage and configure OS-level quotas if required.

 ## Upgrade Workflow